Factbox: Four on trial over shooting down of flight MH17 in Ukraine

 In June 2019 prosecutors named a first group of suspects: Russians Sergey Dubinsky, Oleg Pulatov and Igor Girkin, and Ukrainian Leonid Kharchenko.
 Prosecutors have identified them as having participated in arranging and delivering the missile system that brought down the plane.

-That is not clear.
-Although the Netherlands has issued an international arrest warrant for the suspects, believed to be in Russia, Russia will not cooperate with the court or extradite its subjects.
-It is possible that the suspects have hired lawyers or intend to participate in the hearings by video link.
+Not the suspects.
+Although the Netherlands has issued an international arrest warrant for the four, believed to be in Russia, Russia will not cooperate with the court or extradite its subjects.
+Lawyers for Oleg Pulatov, as well as a Russian law expert and translator, were present at the start of the hearing.
+Other defendants chairs were empty.
 Victims’ representatives are expected to attend.

 That depends on how the suspects choose to conduct their defense.
-If they have appointed lawyers, the trial may proceed with or without the suspects present.
-If they do not turn up and have not appointed lawyers, under Dutch law they can be tried in absentia and judges would appoint a lawyer to safeguard their interests.
+Pulatov’s lawyers have yet to speak.
+If the other suspects do not turn up and have not appointed lawyers, under Dutch law they can be tried in absentia.
+Judges would appoint a lawyer to safeguard their interests.

-Mass murder could carry a sentence of up to life in prison.
-If the suspects are convicted and sentenced in absentia, without participating in the trial, they would have a chance for a retrial if they ever came into Dutch custody.
+The charges carry a sentence of up to life in prison.
+If the suspects are convicted and sentenced in absentia, without participating in the trial, they would have the chance for a retrial if they ever came into Dutch custody.

-The court has set aside two weeks in the first round of hearings for prosecutors to outline progress in their investigation and to check whether additional evidence or witness interviews are needed, and to address other procedural issues.
-The court will then either set a date for further hearings or schedule opening statements, likely not until late this year.
+At the start of Monday’s hearing Judge Hendrik Steenhuis said the initial two weeks of the process would be devoted to “taking stock” of the status of defendants and whether they have lawyers.
+Are prosecutors ready to present their case or is further investigation needed?

 The hearings are taking place at the Hague District Court, with sessions located at a high security courthouse next to Amsterdam’s Schiphol airport.